slcs-jsc/mptrac/README.md

     cd mptrac/projects/example
     ./run.sh

 At first call, the run script will download meteorological input data from a data server.
 This step may take a while as the input data comprise several hundred MByte.
-The input data are saved for later runs and need to be downloaded only once.
+The input data are saved for later runs and need to be retrieved only once.

 Please see the example script (run.sh) on how to invoke MPTRAC programs such as 'atm_init' and 'atm_split' to initialize trajectory seeds and 'trac' to calculate the trajectories.